Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 *   **D. Enable continuous integration:** CI ensures that builds start automatically when code is pushed.
 While this triggers builds, **it does not control the logic of the notification system in Teams**.

-### Question -13  💩💩🐣
+### Question -13  💩🐣

-You have an Azure DevOps organization named Contoso.
+You have an Azure DevOps organization named Contoso. （From Azure DevOps）

 **<mark>You need to receive Microsoft Teams notifications</mark> when work items are updated**.
 What should you do?